 |West Kootenay (Trail, Castlegar, Rossland, Nelson), BC||https://wk-rnip.ca/|

-If you are a candidate, you need to have a genuine job offer, this means the job offer you receive will need to meet the following requirements:
+If you are a candidate, you must have a genuine job offer.
+This means the job offer you receive will need to meet the following requirements:

-- It’ll need to be a full-time job with at least 30 paid hours per week.
-The job also needs to be non-seasonal;
+- It must be a full-time job with at least 30 paid hours per week.
+The job also needs to be non-seasonal

 - Your wages need to meet or exceed the Job Bank’s minimum wage for your job offers NOC; and

-For this step, each community will have a different way of working, as mentioned before, the procedures can be found on the website.
-It’s important to note that when you’re applying to a community for a recommendation, you’ll need to provide supporting documents.
+Each community will have a different way of working.
+As mentioned before, the procedures can be found on the website.
+It’s important to note that you must provide supporting documents when applying to a community for a recommendation.

-The last step would be for you to apply for Canadian permanent residency.
+The final thing you need to do would be for you to apply for Canadian permanent residency.
 CanadianVisa.org works with Regulated Canadian Immigration Consultants (RCICs), who can ensure that the entire step-by-step journey will be as simple and hassle-free for you as possible.

-The Temporary Foreign Worker Program (TFWP) allows Canadian employers to hire foreign workers within a range of different occupations.
-When applying through the TFWP it’s required to apply for a Labour Market Impact Assessment (LMIA), this document will prove that there aren’t any Canadian or permanent residents available and qualified to fill the position.
+Temporary Foreign Worker Programs (TFWP) allow Canadian employers to hire foreign workers within various occupations.
+When applying through the TFWP, it’s required to apply for a Labor Market Impact Assessment (LMIA).
+This document will prove that no Canadian or permanent residents are available and qualified to fill the position.

-There are several streams within the TFWP, of which the Low Wage Worker Stream is one.
+There are several streams within the TFWP, including the Low-Wage Worker Stream.
 This is yet another great Canadian immigration program for low-skilled temporary workers.

-The Low Wage Worker Stream is for employers who plan to hire a temporary foreign worker who will be paid less than the median hourly wage of their province.
-They do, however, need to meet certain requirements to make sure that the workplace rights and safety of low-wage non-resident workers are being met.
+The Low-Wage Worker Stream is for employers who plan to hire a temporary foreign worker who will be paid less than the median hourly wage of their province.
+However, they need to meet certain requirements to ensure that the workplace rights and safety of low-wage non-resident workers are being met.

-The Provincial Nominee Program (PNP) is designed to help foreign skilled workers, who have a job offer, immigrate to a specific province of Canada.
-This is made possible by an agreement between the government and the local provinces.
+Provincial Nominee Programs (PNP) are designed to help skilled foreign workers, who have a job offer, immigrate to a specific province of Canada.
+This is possible through an agreement between the government and the local provinces.

-Each province has its own labour market needs and will nominate skilled workers accordingly.
-When applying for a nomination, it’s best to apply to provinces where your skills are in demand.
+Each province has its own labor market needs and will nominate skilled workers accordingly.
+When applying for a nomination, apply to provinces where your skills are in demand.
 This will increase your chances of success significantly.

-The British Columbia Provincial Nominee Program (BC PNP) and the Ontario Immigrant Nominee Program (OINP) regularly invite a large number of low-skilled workers to apply for a provincial nomination for Canadian permanent residence.
+The British Columbia Provincial Nominee Program (BC PNP) and the Ontario Immigrant Nominee Program (OINP) regularly invite many low-skilled workers to apply for a provincial nomination for Canadian permanent residence.